Here’s What Has Been Saved In The Notre Dame Fire

 The Structure Itself (Largely Saved)

 For now, it appears as if the church itself – its floors, its exterior walls, the two towers on the western side of the building – survived the fire.
 That is, of course, a good thing, but is far from the end of the story.
-Europe is littered with the exterior shells of once-great churches that have been destroyed by fire, bombs, neglect.
+Europe is littered with the exterior shells of once-great churches that have been destroyed by fire, bombs, and neglect.
 And while it was feared at one time that the Cathedral of Notre Dame may suffer the same fate, it appears that such danger has passed.

 However, other parts of the structure proper were destroyed.
 See this companion Inquisitr report for further details.